-10.14 Within Lichfield District there are four train stations: Lichfield City, Lichfield Trent Valley, Shenstone and Rugeley Trent Valley.
-Tamworth station and Blake Street are on the edge of the District and therefore accessible to some residents.
+10.15 Within Lichfield District there are four train stations: Lichfield City, Lichfield Trent Valley, Shenstone and Rugeley Trent Valley.
+Tamworth station and Blake Street, whilst outside the district are relatively close to the boundary and therefore accessible to some residents.
 The service provided on the rail routes are:

-- Central Trains operate a frequent train service between Lichfield Trent Valley and Redditch passing through Birmingham New Street, via Lichfield City and Shenstone stations with several stops within Birmingham.
+- London Midland operates a frequent train service between Lichfield Trent Valley and Redditch passing through Birmingham New Street, via Lichfield City and Shenstone stations with several stops within Birmingham.
 Journey times from Lichfield to Birmingham New Street are around 40 minutes. - Virgin Trains operate services between London and Glasgow via Lichfield Trent Valley on the West Coast Mainline.
-This direct service to London Euston stops at Lichfield twice daily (twice in the morning to London, and twice in the evening from London). - London Midland also operate services between Liverpool Lime Street and London Euston via Lichfield Trent Valley on the West Coast Mainline.
-This direct service stops at Lichfield 11 times daily every hour from 8:40am.
+This direct service, taking approx 1 hour 15 minutes to London Euston has two outbound services in the morning and two return journeys in the evening.

-- Central Trains operate an hourly service between Stafford and Birmingham via Rugeley Trent Valley station.
-This service takes 15 minutes to Stafford and 1 hour to Birmingham from Rugeley Trent Valley. - A further service operates between Stafford and Birmingham stopping at additional stations between Walsall and Birmingham. - The service operating through Tamworth between Burton and Birmingham operates several trains an hour during peak times.
+- London Midland operates services between Liverpool Lime Street and London Euston via Lichfield Trent Valley on the West Coast Mainline taking approx 1 hour 40 minutes.
+A number of longer services are available changing at Northampton. - London Midland operate an hourly service between Stafford and Birmingham via Rugeley Trent Valley station.
+This service takes 15 minutes to Stafford and 1 hour to Birmingham from Rugeley Trent Valley.